rjw57/dtcwt/docs/index.rst

 The interface is intentionally similar to the existing MATLAB dual-tree complex wavelet transform toolbox provided by `Prof. Nick Kingsbury
 <http://www-sigproc.eng.cam.ac.uk/~ngk/>`_.
 This library is intended to ease
-the porting of algorithms written in using this toolbox from MATLAB to Python.
+the porting of algorithms written using this toolbox from MATLAB to Python.

 The original toolbox is copyrighted and there are some restrictions on use which are outlined in the file